-Abuse and Molestation Insurance in a form and with coverage that are satisfactory to the State covering damages arising out of actual or threatened physical abuse, mental injury, sexual molestation, negligent: hiring, employment, supervision, investigation, reporting to proper authorities, and retention of any person for whom the Grantee is responsible including but not limited to Grantee and Grantee's employees and volunteers.
-Policy endorsement's definition of an insured shall include the Grantee, and the Grantee's employees and volunteers.
-Coverage shall be written on an occurrence basis in an amount of not less than \$1,000,000.00 per occurrence.
-Any annual aggregate limit shall not be less than \$3,000,000.00.
+Grantee/Recipient shall provide Abuse and Molestation Insurance in a form and with coverage that are satisfactory to the State covering damages arising out of actual, perceived, or threatened physical abuse, mental injury, sexual molestation, negligent: hiring, employment, supervision, training, investigation, reporting to proper authorities, and retention of any person for whom the Grantee/Recipient is responsible including but not limited to Grantee/Recipient and Grantee/Recipient's employees and volunteers.
+Policy endorsement's definition of an insured shall include the Grantee/Recipient, and the Grantee/Recipient's employees and volunteers.
+Coverage shall be written on an occurrence basis in an amount of not less than \$1,000,000 per occurrence and not less than \$3,000,000 annual aggregate.
 Coverage can be provided by a separate policy or as an endorsement to the commercial general liability or professional liability policies.
 The limits shall be exclusive to this required coverage.
 Incidents related to or arising out of physical abuse, mental injury, or sexual molestation, whether committed by one or more individuals, and irrespective of the number of incidents or injuries or the time period or area over which the incidents or injuries occur, shall be treated as a separate occurrence for each victim.
-Coverage shall include the cost of defense shall be provided outside the coverage limit.
+Coverage shall include the cost of defense and the cost of defense shall be provided outside the coverage limit.